mongodb/specifications/source/crud/tests/README.md

 Construct a `MongoClient` (referred to as `client`) with [command monitoring](../../command-logging-and-monitoring/command-logging-and-monitoring.rst) enabled to observe CommandStartedEvents.
-Perform a `hello` command using `client` and record the `maxMessageSizeBytes` value contained in the response.
+Perform a `hello` command using `client` and record the following values from the response:
+`maxBsonObjectSize` and `maxMessageSizeBytes`.

 Calculate the following values: